 - Be informed of the extent to which payment may be expected from Medicare or any other payor known to the organization.

 - To be informed of the charges for which the patient may be liable.

 - To be informed of any charges not covered by Medicare or other payor.

 - Request information about financial or billing concerns.

 In considering an application for uncompensated care, families are encouraged to meet with the Finance Department to discuss any private pay arrangements that can be undertaken by the family.
-When it is determined that all or a portion of a bill cannot be paid on a private pay basis, uncompensated care is then considered.

 You may receive answers to your questions or concerns about Medicare home health care services by dialing the toll-free Medicare hotline: 1-800-828-9769.
 Hotline is available 24 hours a day.